The Infrastructure of Trust¶

 Since the Federation Entity Discovery is only applicable in online scenarios, it is possible to include the Trust Chain in the presentation requests that the Relying Party may issue for a Wallet Instance.

-The Relying Party MUST sign the presentation request, the request SHOULD include the trust_chain claim in its JWS header parameters, containing the Federation Trust Chain related to itself.
+The Relying Party MUST sign the presentation request, the request SHOULD include the trust_chain claim in its JWT header parameters, containing the Federation Trust Chain related to itself.

 The Wallet Instance that verifies the request issued by the Relying Party MUST use the Trust Anchor's public keys to validate the entire Trust Chain related to the Relying Party before attesting its reliability.